shohagrana64/BlogPost/OpenShift/7. Openshift memcached/memcachedBlog.md

 ---
-title: How to Manage Redis in Openshift Using KubeDB
+title: How to Manage Memcached in Openshift Using KubeDB
 date: 2021-04-23
 weight: 22
 authors: